 Pain is a gift.
 Yep, I just said that.

 Imagine a world where you couldn’t feel pain.
-There are some poor souls who suffer with a rare condition that causes them to be unable to feel pain at all, or in specific ways.
+There are some poor souls who suffer from a rare condition that causes them to be unable to feel pain at all, or in specific ways.
 Life is pretty bloody difficult and hellish for them.
 You could break a limb and not know it.
 Accidentally cut half your finger off with the paring knife and not realise until you notice a pool of blood on the kitchen counter.
 You’d have no idea that you were developing a serious health problem until it had just about killed you.

-Pain is your mind’s and your body’s way of getting your attention, so that you can take action to help yourself survive (if it’s the pain of a heart attack) or thrive (if it’s recurring headaches).
+Pain is your mind’s and your body’s way of getting your attention so that you can take action to help yourself survive (if it’s the pain of a heart attack) or thrive (if it’s recurring headaches).

-If you suffer with pain on a chronic basis, your best and only hope to heal is to get to the bottom of what is causing and sustaining that pain.
-It can be a complicated business to work out, and Dr. Google is not your friend (or your doctor) in these cases.
+If you suffer from pain on a chronic basis, your best and only hope to heal is to get to the bottom of what is causing and sustaining that pain.
+It can be a complicated business to work out, and Dr Google is not your friend (or your doctor) in these cases.
 Ask people you know and trust, who have had similar pain or symptoms, if they have been helped by anyone.
 Go in search of someone who specialises – really specialises – in the type of pain in the type of places that you think you are suffering with.
 Go to someone who has successfully treated lots of people who have pain problems like yours.
-And by treated I mean ‘healed’ not ‘cured’.
+And by treated, I mean ‘healed’ not ‘cured’.

 So, if you’re in pain, or next time you’re in pain, don’t be so quick to pop a pill or panic.
 If it’s sudden and ominous, a potential sign of a heart attack, stroke or another emergency, then dial 999.
 If it’s not, then sit with it for a moment and listen to what it’s telling you.
-Most of us aren’t very good at reading our own pain after a life-time of trying to ignore it and silence it.
+Most of us aren’t very good at reading our own pain after a lifetime of trying to ignore it and silence it.
 So if you’re struggling to hear, or you can hear but you don’t know what it’s saying, go and get help from someone who can interpret that kind of pain.

 That’s what we do at Core Clinics.
 Every day.
 And that’s how we work with pain and through pain to change lives.Back to blog